Women's fencing in Australia

 During the 1900s in Australia, fencing became more socially acceptable for women to participate in and subsequently female participation rates rose in places like Queensland.

 Women's fencing increased in popularity in Australia following the end of World War II and the subsequent immigration of many women from countries where the sport was popular.

-At the 2011 Australian championships, in the open women's foil event, Emma Ryan came in first.
+Women have competed in the Australian fencing championships since at least 1949 in foil under the auspices of the Australian Fencing Federation.
+Emma Ryan won the open women's foil event at the Australian championships in 2011.
+Australian women's epee championships have been contested since 1984 whilst Australian Women's Sabre Championships have been contested since 1993.